 According to the US Bureau of Labor and Statistics, there is likely about 140,000 “professional photographers” in the US.

 With that level of competition, if you want to turn your photography hobby into a profitable business, you are going to master the financial side of the business.
-In this article I am going to walk you through the process of creating financial projections for your new business.
+Here is an article by ShootDotEdit that would be helpful as a general overview when starting a photography business, and in the article below I am going to walk you through the process of creating financial projections for your new business.
 This process will help you get a feel for how many jobs you need in order to breakeven and/or leave your day job.

 Step 1 – Sign up for ProjectionHub Photography Financial Model